freeseek/mocha/README.md

 Loh P., Genovese G., McCarroll S., Monogenic and polygenic inheritance become instruments for clonal selection (2020).
 [PMID: 32581363] [DOI: 10.1038/s41586-020-2430-6]
 ```
 and this website.
-For any feedback or questions, contact the <a href="mailto:giulio.genovese@gmail.com">author</a>
+For any feedback or questions, contact the [author](mailto:giulio.genovese@gmail.com)

 WARNING: MoChA will not yield useful results for VCFs from whole exome sequencing data as MoChA does not model the reference allele bias in these assays.
 Furthermore, whole exome sequencing does not include enough heterozygous sites to allow for detection of mosaic chromosomal alterations at low cell fractions.
 Similarly, low coverage whole genome sequencing will not provide a sufficient sampling of molecules to detect mosaic chromosomal alterations at low cell fractions, even in the unlikely ideal scenario of most heterozygous sites correctly genotyped and phased

 <!--ts-->
    * [Usage](#usage)